redhat-cop/infra-ansible/roles/update-access/README.md

 This role updates the password and authorized_key for the provided user

 ## Requirements
-This role needs to be executed by a user with 'become' privilages
+This role needs to be executed by a user with 'become' privileges

 An easy way to create an encrypted password is with the following command: